gtmdotme/GTX/README.md

 # Bw-Graph

 ## Description
-This is Bw-Graph, a main memory graph system that manages and queries dynamic graphies.
+This is Bw-Graph, a main memory graph system that manages and queries dynamic graphs.
 Bw-Graph supports concurrent read-write and read-only transactions with snapshot isolation.
-It supports graph analytics using its OpenMP-tailored read-only transactions and their adjacency list scan protocol.
+Bw-Graph supports graph analytics using its OpenMP-tailored read-only transactions and transaction adjacency list scan protocol.

 ## Build
 ### Prerequisites
-- Only Linux is supported.
+- We only tested it on Linux.
 - [CMake](https://gitlab.kitware.com/cmake/cmake)
 - [TBB](https://github.com/oneapi-src/oneTBB)
-- C++20 although it can run with C++17
+- C++20 is preferred although it can run with C++17

 ### Build instructions
 ```